The MBA Opens Doors

 Leadership Platforms for Women at Fisher

-Fisher's numerous graduate student organizations provide our MBAs opportunities to leverage their MBA experience to go beyond what they learn in the classroom and to develop and apply critical leadership skills to organizations on campus.
-These organizations include the Black MBA Association, Fisher Association of Marketing Professionals, the Fisher Entrepreneurship Association and Fisher Graduate Women in Business.
+Fisher's numerous graduate student organizations provide women with opportunities to broaden their MBA experience through the development and application of critical leadership skills to these organizations campus-wide.
+Female MBAs consistently hold leadership and executive board positions within organizations across disciplines including Graduate Student Council, the Black MBA Association, Fisher Association of Marketing Professionals, Supply Chain Association, Net Impact, Fisher Board Fellows, the Chinese Business Professionals Association, the Fisher Graduate Latino Association, the Fisher Entrepreneurship Association and Fisher Graduate Women in Business (FGWIB).

-Additionally, Fisher has identified the global marketplace as an emerging frontier in business and is committed to providing women graduate students with international experiential learning opportunities.
-In 2014, women accounted for 40 percent of MBA students participating in Fisher's inaugural Global Applied Projects (GAP) program—an initiative that engages teams of students in international strategy coursework before pairing them with corporate partners for three weeks of project-based learning abroad.
+Additionally, Fisher has identified the global marketplace as an emerging frontier in business and is committed to providing women graduate students with international experiential learning opportunities through the Global Applied Projects and Global Business Expeditions programs.

 Smith School of Business is one of the world's premier business schools, offering undergraduate and graduate degrees and non-degree executive education programs.
 Queen's full-time MBA program has consistently been ranked #1 in the world outside the US by BusinessWeek for the exceptional and unique team based model that it offers its students.

 The School has earned international recognition for its innovative and forward-thinking programs, and has continuously introduced new technologies in business education and new ideas for the practice of management.

 Smith School of Business launched “Women and the MBA” — a series of networking and information-sharing events for Canadian women considering an MBA.
 The School developed these events in response to a recent study of 400 Canadian business leaders that revealed more than half (56%) of women in senior positions believe there are multiple barriers to female enrollment in MBA programs.